Skin Gummies, Built the Right Way

 Consumers expect skin gummies to feel premium: consistent, bouncy, and pleasant to chew.
 But texture isn’t just sensory; it’s the physical expression of the gummy’s structure.
 And structure is sensitive to powder load, particle size, pH, and the gelling system.

-A common failure mode in this category is the “kitchen sink” formula-too many actives, too much total solids, and not enough respect for what that does to viscosity, deposit performance, demolding, curing time, and mouthfeel.
+A common failure mode?
+The “kitchen sink” formula—too many actives, too much total solids, and not enough respect for what that does to viscosity, deposit performance, demolding, curing time, and mouthfeel.

 Uniformity: gummies don’t behave like tablets

 With tablets and capsules, uniformity is usually about blend quality and fill weight.
 Gummies add a new layer: you’re depositing a viscous mass that can change over time in a tank or hopper.
-When you have ingredients with different densities and dispersibility, the risk is simple-settling, stratification, and piece-to-piece variation.
+Ingredients with different densities and dispersibility?
+That creates a risk of settling, stratification, and piece-to-piece variation.

-That means defined agitation strategy, residence-time limits, and in-process checks that are designed to catch drift before it becomes a finished goods problem.
+That means defined agitation strategy, residence-time limits, and in-process checks that catch drift before it becomes a finished goods problem.

 Packaging is part of the formula (especially when the bottle is clear)

-Skin gummies are often packaged for shelf appeal-clear bottles, bright colors, minimal “industrial” cues.
-The catch is that visually appealing packaging can create stability challenges: more light exposure, more oxygen exposure, and more moisture exchange.
+Skin gummies are often packaged for shelf appeal: clear bottles, bright colors, minimal industrial cues.
+The catch?
+Visually appealing packaging creates stability challenges: more light, oxygen, and moisture exchange.
 Any of those can shift color, aroma, and texture over time.

 Sugar-reduced systems can raise technical risk